animetosho/ParPar/benchmarks/info.md

     factor.
 Whilst this would be nice to test, how applications decide to use memory can vary, and par2j uses a different scheme to other applications, which makes it difficult to do a fair comparison

+    -   My ARM board only has 1GB RAM, so I’ve adjusted the memory limit down to 800MB